GravityKit/GravityView/readme.txt

 = 2.33.1 on December 30, 2024 =

-This update fixes an issue with entry notes being displayed.
+This update removes debugging code from the Entry Notes field.

 #### 🐛 Fixed
-* Entry notes being displayed.
+* Debugging code being shown in the Entry Notes field output.

 = 2.33 on December 19, 2024 =